Housing Authority Liaison

 Application Background Check

-The Housing Authority Liaison Officer Sean Riley and a staff person from the authority review all applications for Housing.
+The Housing Authority Liaison Officer Peter Tessicini and a staff person from the authority review all applications for Housing.
 A criminal background check is done on all applicants and household members over 17 years of age.
 Under a special agreement with the FBI, criminal records from out of state are also requested when a background check on all applicants is done, and reveals residency outside of Massachusetts.

 Denial, Appeals & Eviction

 Any applicant with a history of violent or drug related crimes is denied housing.
 Once denied, the applicant has a right to appeal; at the appeal a decision is made to uphold the denial or allow the applicant housing.
 In 2005, the authority had hearings with 56 denials.
 Out of the 56 applicants who appealed, only 6 were allowed housing.